no-scientist-is-an-island/no-scientist-is-an-island.github.io/docs/example/example.md

 <img src='../../files/example-ddr-repo-map.jpg' width='40%' >

 1. The [log](https://github.com/no-scientist-is-an-island/example-derived-data-registry/blob/main/log/derived_data_log.json) is a .json file containing dataset and variable meta-data.
 Its format adapts some aspects of the Psych-DS specification.
+If researchers don't want to use a .json file, this could also be formatted as a .csv or other form of spreadsheet.

 It includes a variable under development:
 <img src='../../files/log_metadata_under_dev.jpg' width='80%' >